Raymond High School (Alberta)

 Raymond High School (RHS) is a public secondary school in Raymond, Alberta, Canada.
 It is the one of many schools in the County of Warner No. 5 for grades 10 through 12.
 The school is in the Westwind School Division and has approximately 250 students.

 Sports

-Raymond High School—nicknamed the "Comets" (men and women)—has a tradition of competing in Alberta high school sports with schools that are much larger than it.
-Generally competing against schools that fit into the Tier I/4A Unlimited Enrollment category.
-While the school only averages roughly 250 students per year.
-Raymond High School has carved out a name for itself in High School sports across Alberta and even Canada.
+Raymond High School—nicknamed the "Comets" (men and women)—has a tradition of competing in Alberta high school sports with schools that are much larger than it, generally competing against schools that fit into the Tier I/4A Unlimited Enrollment category.
 The 2010-11 Provincial Champion men's Football squad earned a Nationally ranked #1 spot as the best High School Football team in Canada.
 With their smallest margin of victory that season being 21 points.
 In 2008-09 Raymond Highschool won 5 Provincial Championships in 1 single school year (Men's Football, Men's and Women's basketball, Women's Rugby and Calf Roping by a single, Clay Barnson).

 The school has won the following Alberta Schools Athletic Association provincial championships: